franekantoni/docker-python-sql/README.md

 populated the task of grouping the rows by the genreId and couning the groups will give us the answer.
 To answer "Find all movies relesed in 1990" we need to have a separate year column in movies table.

-**One of the requirements of the task was to fit all the code into one file.
+**One of the requirements of the task was to put all the relevant code into one file.
 The tables creation commands were moved into the app.py to better fit with this request.
 Because of that, table creation commands will be discussed in the 'analitics' section.**

 ### analitics